jamescherti/ansible-role-auto-upgrade/README.md

 # auto-upgrade - Ansible role for automated upgrades of Linux systems

-The *auto-upgrade* Ansible role automates regular upgrades of
+The *auto-upgrade* Ansible role automates regular upgrades of supported operating systems:

-Supported operating systems:
 - Debian-based systems (e.g., Ubuntu, Debian, Linux Mint).
 This role provides a simpler alternative to [unattended-upgrades](https://wiki.debian.org/UnattendedUpgrades) for applying system updates.

 (In future versions, Arch Linux and Gentoo will also be supported.)